 Did you know that 1 in 4 American adults live with a diagnosable and treatable mental health condition in any given year?
 Of children aged 9 to 17, 1 in 5 has a diagnosable mental or addictive disorder that causes at least minimal impairment.

 Too often, these conditions go untreated.
 Untreated mental health and substance use conditions lead to more deaths than traffic accidents, HIV/AIDS and breast cancer combined.
 Less than half of American teens with mental health disorders receive treatment.
 Without treatment, children with mental health issues are at increased risk of school failure, contact with the criminal justice system, dependence on social services, and even suicide.

 Our Mind Your Health campaign encourages people to find out where they are on the Wellness Circle and take action to achieve their full potential free from stigma and prejudice.
-The centerpiece of this year's awareness campaign is free, anonymous online screening, along with information about getting help, sticking to your plan, and doing the things that promote the well-being you want - and deserve - in your life.
+The centerpiece of this awareness campaign is free, anonymous online screening, along with information about getting help, sticking to your plan, and doing the things that promote the well-being you want - and deserve - in your life.